Tertiary education fees in Australia: Repayments

 HELP debts are administered by the Australian Taxation Office and will be repaid compulsorily over time through the taxation system.
-If the HELP Repayment Income (HRI) of a person with a HELP debt exceeds a certain threshold, which for the 2014/15 financial year is $53,345, a compulsory payments will be deducted from the person's tax for the year.
+If the HELP Repayment Income (HRI) of a person with a HELP debt exceeds a certain threshold, which for the 2014/15 financial year is $53,345, a compulsory payment will be deducted from the person's tax for the year.
 The HRI is the person's taxable income plus any net rental loss claimed against that taxable income and adding fringe benefits, reportable superannuation contributions and foreign income received, normally exempt from taxation.

 Unlike marginal tax rates, the repayment rate applies on the full HRI, so that a person with a HRI below $45,881 in 2019/20 will not need to make a compulsory HELP repayment, but a person with a HRI of $80,000 would make a payment of $4,400.
 This is 5.5% of the HRI (not taxable income or the debt balance) of $80,000.
 The compulsory repayment amount cannot exceed the balance of the HELP debt.

 The rates for compulsory repayment since 2006 have been:

 It is also possible to make voluntary payments to further reduce the debt.
 Until 31 December 2004 voluntary payments over $500 earned a 15% bonus, from 1 January 2005 this was reduced to 10% and from 1 January 2012 this was reduced to 5%.
-From 1 January 2017 the Government removed the 5% repayment bonus.
+From 1 January 2017 the government removed the 5% repayment bonus.